netdata/go.d.plugin/modules/phpfpm/README.md

 ## Configuration

 Needs only `url` to server's `status`.
-Here is an example for local server:
+Here is an example for local server an remote servers:

 ```yaml
 jobs: